Not enough companies are taking advantage of inbound marketing.

 B2B INBOUND MARKETING FOR SMALL B2B COMPANIES

 Sales and marketing teams don’t have to be 30+ people anymore.
-It's all manageable by a small team with an B2B inbound strategy.
+It's all manageable by a small team with an B2B inbound marketing strategy.

 Luckily, most B2B customers share the same questions.
 They want to know why they should trust your B2B company, and what makes you different.